 Phototherapy: Bright Light Therapy

-Less daylight hours during the winter and holiday season can play havoc on certain people and cause, “the winter blues.”
+Less daylight hours during the winter and holiday season can play havoc on certain people and cause “the winter blues.”
 You can experience both physical and emotional changes including being irritated, tired, prone to overeating and gaining weight.
 Not only is it less daylight hours, but overcast and cloudy skies, rainy and snowy days, keeping you inside for longer periods of time.
+Now with COVID, being home indoors has become the norm.
 This can adversely affect your quality of life.
 The actual diagnosis is called seasonal affective disorder or SAD.

 It is quite common and can create anxiety and depression.
 Long, dark, cold winters make daily coping more challenging and can have an impact on your circadian rhythm or sleep cycles.
 Bright light therapy has been shown to be, “a patient friendly, non-pharmacologic antidepressant”.
 “Light therapy has been clinically shown to work to alleviate depression symptoms in more than 60 studies in scientific publications”.
 It can help reset the sleep cycle and improve insulin sensitivity in those with diabetes.